 We are currently only providing typical residential appraisal services to the Denver Metro area.

-Unless the property is a ranch or very high value in which case we would consider state-wide.
+Unless the property is a ranch or very high value.

 Colorado Appraisal Consultants has experience providing residential appraisal services for all primary residential property types including single-family, condo, duplex and multiple unit properties.
 Our services have been used by buyers, sellers, banks, attorneys and more.
 Read more about our company here…

 We have experience providing residential appraisal services for:

 – Expert Witness

 – Estate Settlement (IRS)

 – And more…

 We provide typical residential appraisal services to the Denver/Aurora Area, including:

 – Boulder County (in some cases)